 Hardly a surprise then that data from Visa suggests consumer spending declined for the first time in five years in 2017.

 And if consumer spending is in decline, where is the boost to sales at home that manufacturers expect going to come from?
-Admittedly, Visa’s data reflects lower consumer spending on cash, cheques and credit cards, which would no doubt be welcome.
+Admittedly, Visa’s data reflects lower consumer spending on credit cards, which would no doubt be welcome.

 But at the same time lower consumer spending, for an economy that relies on consumer demand is probably not a good thing.
 And as an indicator of consumer confidence it suggests a reasonable degree of concern about where the economy is going as a whole.

 Throw in the slowdown in house prices and confidence is beginning to look decidedly shaky.

 And then add big employers such as carmaker Vauxhall cutting 650 jobs since October and things get even shakier still.